NHSDigital/record-a-vaccination-guidance/app/pharmacy-group-guidance.md

 The Pharmacies page lists pharmacies in your company that are already onboarded to the Record a vaccination service (RAVS).

-The status of each pharmacy is shown as either Active or Invited.
+The status of each pharmacy is shown as either active or invited.

 Active means at last 1 user has logged into RAVS at that pharmacy.
 Invited means the pharmacy has been added to RAVS but no one has logged in to date.